Deam0on/B_E_A_S_T/README.md

 ## Residual Diagnostics

-A rich suite of statistical diagnostics is applied to each model's residuals, grouped into:
+A suite of statistical diagnostics is applied to each model's residuals, grouped into:

 - **Criteria metrics** (e.g., R², AIC)
 - **Main diagnostics** (e.g., Ljung-Box, RESET)